planck-repl/planck/site/src/setup.md

 $ brew install --HEAD planck
 ```

-> Note, master requires Maven to be explicitly set up in the formula for now.
-To do this `brew edit planck` and add a line below the one for `leiningen` specifying `depends_on "maven" => :build`

 ### Manual Download and Install

 You can download Planck.
 It ships as a single-file binary, so it is as easy as putting it in your path then making it executable: